 I used to keep Facebook and Instagram on the main home page of my phone, but any time I opened my phone I’d see those notices, even after turning off notifications.

-So I just removed them from the homepage where I have my most used apps and now they are buried under all apps, sorted alphabetically and not seen as often.
+So I just removed them from the homepage where I have my most used apps and now they are buried under all apps, sorted alphabetically and not seen as often unless I’m looking for them.

 Install (Better) Apps

 Simply knowing how much time you spend/waste in a given day or week can do wonders for bringing awareness.
-Most of us will drastically underestimate the true amount of time we spend within this apps.
+Most of us will drastically underestimate the true amount of time we spend with our screens.
+Sometimes you feel like it isn’t much, but then if you actually measure it, you’d be shocked.

 Even desk workers often spend a good chunk of time every day at the office either on social media on their computers or on their cellphones.

-Even though I work from home or for myself, I’m still not immune to that pull.
+Even though I work from home or for myself, I’m still not free from that pull.

 By no bars I mean no signal… Get away every once in awhile to go camping or hiking where you have no signal whatsoever and won’t have the chance to check it.